 I am currently in the throws of finding my purpose.
 I’m not sure I ever had one but it’s been a pretty constant theme appearing every month or so for the last year.
-Perhaps purpose should be my word for 2021?
-But learning more about your self through personality tests can shed some light and help you find your purpose.
+Perhaps purpose should be my word of the year?
+But learning more about yourself through personality tests can shed some light and help you find your purpose.

 I’ll include my results in each one!

 What is a personality test?

 A personality test is a psychological assessment tool that is designed to evaluate and measure various traits, characteristics, and patterns of your personality.